YaoGroup/DIFFICE_jax/paper.md

 and will impact the lives of hundreds of millions of people.
 A dominant contribution to rising sea levels is ice loss from Antarctica through the collapse of ice shelves.
-However, the fundamental mechanical properties, such as the viscosity and flow law of ice shelves, have been highly debated for over half a century.
+However, the fundamental mechanical properties, such as viscosity and flow law of ice shelves, have been highly debated for over half a century.
 Mis-representing these properties can lead to imprecise forecasts of ice mass loss into the oceans and its consequent impact on global sea-level rise.
 With the continent-wide remote-sensing data available over the